Modular forms and K3 surfaces: CM newforms

 For fixed weight, we will refer to the Hecke eigenforms from Theorem~\ref{Thm:CM} as newforms of class number $h(K)$.
 In this terminology, it should be understood that the newforms have rational Hecke eigenvalues.

 Conjecturally, the number of imaginary quadratic fields on the right hand side in Theorem~\ref{Thm:CM} is always finite.
 The case of $k=1$ was proven by Heilbronn and made explicit by Heilbronn and Linfoot \cite{Heil}.
 The exponents $k=2, 3$ are due to Weinberger \cite{Wb} (the latter also proven by Boyd and Kisilevsky \cite{BK}).
-Recently, Heath-Brown proved finiteness for $k=5$, $2^n$, or $3\cdot 2^n$ \cite{H-B}.
+Recently, Heath-Brown proved finiteness for $k=5$, $2^n$, or $3\cdot 2^n$ for $n\in\N$ \cite{H-B}.

 Most of these results are not effective.
 However, for $k=2$ (and $k=1$), our knowledge goes much further.
 There are 65 imaginary quadratic fields whose class groups are at most two-torsion.
 Their class numbers go up to $16$ for $K=\Q(\sqrt{-1365})$.
-Many of these fields were already known to Euler through his search for idoneal numbers.
-We list them by discriminants $d_K$ and class numbers $h(d_K)$:
+Many of these fields (or rather their discriminants) were already known to Euler in 1778 through his search for idoneal or convenient numbers (\cite{euler}; see also \cite{Frei}).
+We list them by discriminant $d_K$ and class number $h(K)$:

 In \cite{Wb}, Weinberger proved that there is at most one further imaginary quadratic field with class group exponent~$2$.
 Assuming the absence of Siegel--Landau zeros for the \hbox{$L$-series} of odd real Dirichlet characters, the known list is complete.
 This condition would be a consequence of the extended Riemann hypothesis (ERH) for odd real Dirichlet characters.
 Thus the (stronger) assumption in Theorem~\ref{thm}.